Social rejection: Health effects

 Other aspects of health are also affected by rejection.
 Both systolic and diastolic blood pressure increase upon imagining a rejection scenario.
 Those who are socially rejected have an increased likelihood of suffering from tuberculosis, as well as suicide.
 Rejection and isolation were found to affect levels of pain following an operation as well as other physical forms of pain.
-Social rejection may cause a reduction in intelligence.
 MacDonald and Leary theorize that rejection and exclusion cause physical pain because that pain is a warning sign to support human survival.
 As humans developed into social creatures, social interactions and relationships became necessary for survival, and the physical pain systems already existed within the human body.

 In fiction, film and art

 Artistic depictions of rejection occur in a variety of art forms.
 One genre of film that most frequently depicts rejection is romantic comedies.
 In the film He's Just Not That Into You, the main characters deal with the challenges of reading and misreading human behavior.
 This presents a fear of rejection in romantic relationships as reflected in this quote by the character Mary, "And now you have to go around checking all these different portals just to get rejected by seven different technologies.
 It's exhausting."

 Social rejection is also depicted in theatrical plays and musicals.
 For example, the film Hairspray shares the story of Tracy Turnblad, an overweight 15-year-old dancer set in the 1960s.
 Tracy and her mother are faced with overcoming society's expectations regarding weight and physical appearances.